Cow’s Milk: Good or Bad?

 The main difference between organic and conventional milk has to do with access to pasture, antibiotic use, and diet.

-Organic cattle must have access to pasture during grazing season and to open air whenever weather conditions permit, consume a diet of a minimum 60% grass, forage or silage, while the other 40% of the diet may come from organic feed that is free of genetically engineered organisms and has not been treated with synthetic pesticides.
+Organic cattle must have access to pasture during the grazing season and to open-air whenever weather conditions permit, consume a diet of a minimum 60% grass, forage or silage, while the other 40% of the diet may come from organic feed that is free of genetically engineered organisms and has not been treated with synthetic pesticides.
 Moreover, organic cattle must undergo a double withdrawal period when antibiotics are used, while many organic farmers chose to use no antibiotics at all.
 Access to outdoor grazing is beneficial for cattle health, and the nutrition of the milk they produce, given a natural diet of grass helps to promote higher levels of essential fatty acid called alpha-linolenic acid (ALA), an omega-3 fat.
 On the reverse, a diet rich in grains has been shown to produces higher levels of omega-6 fatty acids in the cow itself and the milk they produce.
 Research suggests an omega-6:omega-3 ratio between 1:1 and 2:1 is ideal for health, as higher levels of omega-6 fatty acids are inflammatory to the body, so minimizing your intake of omega-6 fatty acids, in all forms, is vital for health.

 It should be noted that the cost and time associated with organic certification are quite high and some small-scale family farms simply do not have the means to do so.
-So although a farm may not be officially labeled as organic, they may still practice similar farming standards, and organic or not, all Canadian milk is free of artificial hormones and antibiotics.
+So although a farm may not be officially labelled as organic, they may still practice similar farming standards, and organic or not, all Canadian milk is free of artificial hormones and antibiotics.

 Not All Dairy is Created Equal